-Any student who changes his/her address during the year must report the change of address to the guidance office.

-It may also be necessary for the student to enroll at a new home school if he/she has changed school districts.
+Any student who changes their address during the year must report the change of address to the guidance office.
+It may also be necessary for the student to enroll at a new home school if they have changed school districts.
 Students whose home telephones have changed should also report changes to the guidance office.
 Correspondence from the school will be sent to the address of record.